TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Perma-Seed

-Seeding your torrents permanently ("forever".)
+Seeding your torrents permanently ("forever").
 Most often, this is done in conjunction with [hard linked](/Hardlinks/Hardlinks-and-Instant-Moves/) files, which allows files to 'exist' in two places without taking up any additional hard disk space.

 ---